Dparamet/Dparamet/README.md

 # Hi there, I'm D Dparamet 👋 🇹🇭

-### 🛠 Full-Stack Developer & IoT Enthusiast
+### 🛠 Developer & IoT & AI
-I love building things—whether it's inside a browser or on a microcontroller.
-Currently focusing on creating smart solutions and exploring the world of AI & Finance.
+"Hi, I'm D! 👋 A Newbie Player in the GitHub Open World.
+My Estus Flask is filled with Coffee ☕ and my weapon is my Keyboard ⌨️.
+I might die 100 times to a single bug, but I only need to win once.
+Welcome to my campfire!

 ---